Mariposa (fictional town): Government and services

 Judicial oversight is provided by Judge Philip Pepperleigh, a staunch Conservative, has sat on the bench of the Mariposa Court House for years since emigrating from the Maritimes.
 Sometimes, it seems more like judicial oversight when he ignores the arguments of Macartney, the prosecuting (i.e., Crown) attorney.
 For example, Pepperleigh acquitted his own son for hitting a prominent Liberal and fined publican Josh Smith for not opening his bar after hours to accommodate His Honour.

 The greatest threat to public safety is fire, so the volunteer fire brigade was organized by townsmen.
 Its lone fire engine is parked at the Fire Hall at the main intersection, and both are funded by proceeds of the Firemen's Ball held each winter.

 The only other safety and health organizations in town are the marine life station on Lake Wissanotti and the Mariposa Hospital.
 The former's 14-man Mackinaw rescue boat was rescued by the Mariposa Belle when both sank.
 The latter's source of income is almost exclusively public subscription.

 However, the greatest source of the threat to public safety proved to be Josh Smith, de facto chief of the volunteer fire department.
 Witnesses told detectives brought up from Toronto that they saw Smith in suspicious circumstances before a fire destroyed the debt-ridden Anglican church and that only later did he return to organize the fire fighting effort.
 Nonetheless, Judge Pepperleigh acquitted Smith of arson and insurance fraud.

-Other minor officialdom is stabled at the county seat, where the Licence Commissioners grant or withdraw liquor licences based in part on the adherence to an 11 p.m. last call.
+Other minor officialdom is stabled at the county seat, where the License Commissioners grant or withdraw liquor licences based in part on the adherence to an 11 p.m. last call.
 Undertaker Golgotha Gingham doubles as the provincially appointed collector of vital statistics.

 Public education is directed by the School Board which operates several primary schools in the township (e.g., Tecumseh Corners School House and Concession School House) and one high school.
 Mariposa High School offers a full spectrum of instruction including English literature, drama, music and biology.
 The Mariposa Mechanics’ Institute, blessed with Gallagher collection donated by one of the town's most learned men, provides adults with opportunities for self-education and continuing education.